Dr. Abigail L. Levin

 - Office Location:

 Dr. Levin joined the philosophy department in 2007.
-She holds a Ph.D. in philosophy (2007), as well as a J.D (2000)., both from the University of Toronto.
-Dr. Levin's primary research interests are in legal theory, political philosophy, and feminism.
-She also teaches and conducts research in eastern philosophy, environmental ethics, and animal rights.
-Her work has appeared in Public Affairs Quarterly and Philosophy in Review, and her book, The Cost of Free Speech was published by Palgrave Macmillan in 2010.
+She holds a Ph.D. in philosophy (2007), as well as a J.D (2000), both from the University of Toronto.
+Dr. Levin's primary research interests are in political philosophy, animal ethics, and feminism.
+She also teaches and conducts research in eastern philosophy and environmental ethics.
+Her recent work has appeared in Public Affairs Quarterly and Environmental Philosophy.
+Her book, The Cost of Free Speech – about the treatment of hate speech and pornography in liberal democracies – was published by Palgrave Macmillan in 2010.

 J.D, University of Toronto, 2000 Ph.D, University of Toronto, 2007